Freaky/read-restrict/README.md

 ## Description

-This is a thin wrapper around `Read::take` which which returns an error when its limit is exceeded.
-Reads operate as normal, bound strictly to the read limit, following which `io::ErrorKind::InvalidData` will be returned.
+A thin wrapper around [`io::Take`] - instead of returning `Ok(0)` when exhausted, a `Restrict` returns an error of the kind [`ErrorKind::InvalidData`].

+This is intended for use when resource limits should be enforced by failing rather than silently truncating.

-# Example
+## Example

 ```rust
 use std::io::{self, ErrorKind, Result};